 Benign footrot: Benign footrot (referred to as scald) usually only affects the skin between the toes regardless of the environmental conditions.
-Protease test negative, elastase test greater than 16 days.

 Dichelobacter nodosus: The bacteria that causes all forms of footrot.
 There are many strains (or types) of D. nodosus, which vary in their ability to cause disease from benign to virulent.